srdjan/mocchi/README.md

 ### Core Principles

 1. **Semantic HTML First**: Write meaningful HTML that describes the content, not the presentation
+2. **Attributes Over Classes**: Use HTML attributes instead of classes for variations and utilities
-2. **Minimal Classes**: Use classes only when necessary for true composition patterns
+3. **Minimal Classes**: Use classes only when absolutely necessary for complex composition patterns
-3. **Attributes for Variations**: Use HTML attributes for component variations
 4. **ARIA for States**: Leverage ARIA attributes for interactive states
 5. **Progressive Enhancement**: Provide fallbacks for older browsers while leveraging modern features
+6. **Backward Compatibility**: Maintain legacy class support for backward compatibility

 ## Contributing